 Select a format.

-5. Click Finish to create the map.
-The map opens in the Map Editor window.
+- 5. Click Finish to create the map.
+The map opens in the Map Editor window. - 6.
+In the Map Editor, select File > Save to save the map.
+Do not use spaces or apostrophes in the map name.